simoncblyth/bcm/doc/src/BCMTest.rst

 .. program:: bcm_mark_as_test

 This marks the target as a test, so it will be built with the ``tests`` target.
-If ``BUILD_TESTING`` is set to off then the target will not be built as part of the all target.
+If ``BUILD_TESTS`` is set to off then the target will not be built as part of the all target.

 -----------------------
 bcm_test_link_libraries